pineunity/apmec/doc/source/install/kolla.rst

 ..

-7. Check the Tacker server is running well:
+7. Check the Apmec server is running well:

 .. code-block:: console